-Let's say, I have a server which is directly connected to the internet (no firewall), and sits on 66.77.88.99 externally and internally sits on 192.168.0.1.
+Let's say, I have a server that is directly connected to the internet (no firewall), and sits on 66.77.88.99 externally, and internally sits on 192.168.0.1.
 I have my domain's records set up so that mydomain.com points to my external IP.

 I also have another server, which sits on 192.168.0.2, but is only accessible internally, as I only have 1 external IP address.
 I have forwarded server2.mydomain.com to my external IP, but of course, it points to my first server.